Credit Management

 Contractualization

-• Ensure the balance of the contract regarding the level of reciprocal commitments of the seller and the buyer (limits of responsibilities).
+• Ensure the balance of the contract regarding the level of reciprocal commitments between the seller and the buyer (limits of responsibilities).

 • Negotiation of payment terms (down payments, billing terms).